fsiovn/ai-autocomplete/README.md

    - If you use your own API key, we do not collect or store any of your data.

-   - If you do not provide an API key, the **fsiovn FIM endpoint** will be used by default.
+   - If you do not provide an API key, the **fsiovn FIM (Fill-in-the-middle) endpoint** will be used by default.

       - The **fsiovn FIM endpoint** is only allowed to be used with the [AI Autocomplete](https://marketplace.visualstudio.com/items?itemName=fsiovn.ai-autocomplete) extension so all other uses are prohibited.